 Table tennis has been a Paralympic sport since the first Paralympic Games in Rome in 1960.
 However, athletes with an intellectual disability were included for the first time during the 2000 Paralympic Games in Sydney, Australia.

-Table tennis is played in over 50 IPC countries and in terms of the number of participating athletes is the 4th largest Paralympic Games sport behind athletics, swimming and powerlifting.
+Table tennis is played in over 50 IPC countries and in terms of the number of participating athletes is the 4th largest Paralympic Games sport behind athletics, swimming, and powerlifting.
 Table tennis competitions take two forms at the Paralympic Games: standing and wheelchair events (sitting).
 Individual and team men’s and women’s events are included in the program.

 Athletes with a physical disability and athletes with an intellectual disability are eligible to compete in table tennis.
 Competitors with a physical disability can include athletes with upper and lower limb paralysis; athletes with cerebral palsy or who are amputees; and athletes with other physical disabilities including spina bifida, polio, muscular dystrophy, multiple sclerosis, etc.

 Athletes with physical disabilities compete together in classes 1 through 10 according to their functional ability.
-Example, a wheelchair athlete with cerebral palsy could compete in the same class as an athlete who is spinal paralyzed or who is a double above knee amputee.
+For example, a wheelchair athlete with cerebral palsy could compete in the same class as an athlete who is spinal paralyzed or who is a double above knee amputee.
 All athletes with an intellectual disability regardless of the degree of disability compete together in class 11.

 Table tennis is played according to the rules of the International Table Tennis Federation (ITTF).
 Sitting Play: Minor modifications to the rules are made for sitting players (wheelchair users).